numenta/htmresearch/htmresearch/frameworks/nlp/README.md

 In this directory are models and runners for NLP classification experiments.
 Below is a high-level description of these files.
 Examples can be found in the [projects/nlp/](https://github.com/numenta/nupic.research/tree/master/projects/nlp) directory.
 Note the use of the [Cortical.io API](http://api.cortical.io/) for encodings, which we query via cortipy(https://github.com/numenta/cortipy); there is also a [Python SDK by Cortical.io](https://github.com/cortical-io/python-client-sdk).

 * classification_model.py: ClassificationModel
 	- Specific classification models are subclassed from this base.
+    - This base class abstracts the various classification operations used in our NLP experiments.
+This way the experiment runners (described below) are mostly independent of the specific classification scheme used.

 * classify_htm.py: ClassificationModelHTM
     - The network is specified by a network configuration JSON; see projects/nlp/data/network_configs/, e.g.: